ankitmody/CSC-517-Slack-Bot/BOT.md

 - To develop a fully operational platform, we chose Slack platform and created an App within it.
 - To further achieve the purpose, a Bot was created inside the Slack app.
-- We have implemented the basic conversation/interaction with Bot along the lines of our use case and the code for the same can be found under ____ folder.
+- We have implemented the basic conversation/interaction with Bot along the lines of our use case and the code for the same can be found under "BOT" folder.

 ## USE CASE REFINEMENT